 …because it turns out that’s pretty moreish, too.

-NOTE: Trangallán is open Tues-Sun; you can find out more and book on their website HERE.
+NOTE: Trangallán is open for dinner Tues-Sat, and lunch Wed-Sun; you can find out more and book on their website HERE.

 Trangallán | 61 Newington Green, N16 9PX